 The recipient of the barrage, Clay, is wearing a sober face, though his tightly shaved mustache twitches occasionally.
-His mostly bald head is bracketed by a herringbone suit, which manages to have the appearance of both newly-stiff collar and worn elbow-pads.
-Under the verbal onslaught, Clay sinks lower into his suit in an attempt to use the lapels as earmuffs.
+His mostly bald head is bracketed by a herringbone suit, which manages to have the appearance of both a newly-stiff collar and worn elbow-pads.
+Under the verbal onslaught, Clay slowly sinks lower into his suit in an attempt to use the lapels as earmuffs.

 Most of his own side support the outburst.
 They all mumble or grunt various levels of approval as Sandy plops back down, satisfied with his performance.
 Sandy pulls a hanky across his face to wipe the sweat away.

 On the other side, all but two of the twenty-seven contractor-representatives are startled.
 They quietly exchange worried looks.
 Clay glances to his left, checking on Henry, his “Co-Chair” and newly appointed Director of Labour Relations.

 With the shoe banging, Henry is thinking, May we have a translation of that please? as he remembers the 1960s story of Khrushchev’s UN shoe-banging incident and Harold Macmillan’s dry English comment.